richclarke0/ReactFirebaseTodo/readme.md

 Back to the tutorial.

 In the code inside `todos.js`, we have db.collection.... a bunch of stuff.
 It's basically telling firebase what collection it's looking in, the order of the results, and more.
 The code is pretty intuitive.

+Now I tried the `firebase serve` command out of the tutorial.
+I got a warning about my node version being 18 but it still worked, though I got kind of a weird return.